redstrate/Physis/README.md

 [![Crates.io](https://img.shields.io/crates/v/physis)](https://crates.io/crates/physis)
 [![builds.sr.ht status](https://builds.sr.ht/~redstrate/physis.svg)](https://builds.sr.ht/~redstrate/physis?)

 Physis is a framework for interacting with FFXIV data.
-Designed for reading (and writing) the relevant game formats of FFXIV, as well as making documentation readily accessible for other developers hoping to do the same.
-Although this library works best as a Rust crate, [libphysis](https://git.sr.ht/~redstrate/libphysis) is a C API wrapper designed for other languages.
+It can read and write lots of game formats, and is designed for tooling to be built on top of it.
+Even though this library works best with Rust, [libphysis](https://git.sr.ht/~redstrate/libphysis) is a C API wrapper designed for interfacing through other languages.

 ## Goals
 * Make it easy for people to tinker around with game data.